-The report cards of all students will be checked every two weeks, and any student who is doing failing work in more than one subject will be declared ineligible for participation in "extra-curricular activities.
-One failing grade is allowed, only if the student's overall average is not lower than a D.
+Current Marking Period Grade Checks - The grades of all athletes will be checked every week.
+Any student who is doing failing work in two or more subjects will be declared ineligible for participation.
+Two failing grades are allowed only if the athletes overall average is not lower than a D and he/she is passing four classes.